 The following table lists the supported authentication methods and indicates which methods are available for the OnBoard and which are available for connected devices.
-All authentication methods (except "Local") require an authentication server.

 When a table cell is blank, the authentication method is not supported.

 Table 1-2: Supported Authentication Types (Sheet 1 of 3)